- Undergraduate School - The University of Texas at Austin (1998-2001), Psychology

 Culture and Language Diversity in Pediatric Neuropsychology in Clinical Cultural Neuroscience.
 O. Pedraza (Ed.)

-Bordes Edgar V, Romero RA. (in press)
+Bordes Edgar V, Romero RA.
+(2020), New York, Oxford University Press

 - Mexicans, Mexican Americans, Caribbean, and other Latin American in Ethnocultural Perspectives on Disaster and Trauma.
 A. J. Marsella, J. L. Johnson, P. Watson, J. Gryczynski (Eds.)

 Pitt-Hopkins Syndrome: A Unique Case Study.

 Tan A, Goodspeed K, Edgar VB Journal of the International Neuropsychological Society : JINS 2018 Oct 24 9 995-1002

 Competence in Psychology Board Certification: Unlike a Good Wine, It Does Not Get Better With Age